Skip to Main Content

 SCRIPTING III: WRITING IS REWRITING

-Available to returning writers who have completed at least the first draft of their projects.
-To enroll, please send a draft of your script to williamnedved@gmail.com.
+Available to returning writers who have completed at least the first draft of their projects..

-This is a remote course offered online for people ages 55+.
+This is a remote course offered online for adults 55+.

 Cost: $125